isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Similarly throwing together a set of syntactic constraints to be used for a the arguments for a single class or algorithm is not what concepts were designed for and will not give the full benefits of the mechanism.

-Obviously, defining concepts will be most useful for code that can use an implementation (e.g., GCC 6.1), but defining concepts is in itself a useful design technique and help catch conceptual errors and clean up the concepts (sic!) of an implementation.
+Obviously, defining concepts will be most useful for code that can use an implementation (e.g., GCC 6.1 or later), but defining concepts is in itself a useful design technique and help catch conceptual errors and clean up the concepts (sic!) of an implementation.

 ### <a name="Rt-low"></a>T.20: Avoid "concepts" without meaningful semantics